 There are risks associated with this purchase.

-Then keep these 11 things in mind so that you can make informed decisions about whether to build on wetlands.
+Keep these 11 things in mind so that you can make informed decisions about whether to build on wetlands.

 1. Wetlands are areas that are inundated or saturated by surface or groundwater